How to Date God’s Way

 VI.
 The Danger of Dating the World’s Way (Proverbs 14:14)

-E. You set yourself up to be impure going into marriage (1 Corinthians 6:12-20).
+E. You would set yourself up to be impure going into marriage (1 Corinthians 6:12-20).

-F. You set yourself up to be disciplined by God (Hebrews 13:4).
+F. You would set yourself up to be disciplined by God (Hebrews 13:4).

 Dating God’s Way vs. Dating the World’s Way